-No blood.
+No blood is required.
 Dipstick urinalysis for specific gravity, glucose, blood, and protein.

 Is it required to screen for illegal drugs?

-No, however some drivers will request a drug test to oblige their employer.
+No drug screening is required but some drivers will request a drug test to oblige their employer or insurance company.

 For more information see the DOT Overview of Drug and Alcohol Rules.

-How long is the CDL certification good for?
+How long is driver CDL certification good for?

-Driver certification is at least every 2-years, with some drivers needing certification annually.
-Medical examiner certification is every 10-years, education required every 5-years.
+Driver certification is every 2-years, with some drivers needing certification annually.

 What is an "intrastate only" driver?